-A Guide to Vintage Levis with Fairseason Vintage:
+A Guide to Vintage Levis Sizing

 1) Always know your measurements when you’re shopping in person or online.
 This is the best way to know what will actually fit you.
 If you have a sewing tape measure at home measure your waist at the smallest point & your hips at the largest point.
 If you’re at the flea market you can bring a tape measure with you to take flat measurements of jeans that you can’t try on.
-If your waist is 28″ look for jeans that measure about 14″ flat at the waist.

 2) Don’t rely on your modern size.
 Current brands often employ a strategy called ‘vanity sizing,’ which means that if your waist measures 28″, your modern size off the rack will be a 26 or 27.
 This system is insidious for a few reasons.
 It tells women that we should be smaller than we actually are.
 It also creates overall confusion because each brand has a different sizing strategy that doesn’t address our real bodies.
 It drives me nuts!
 Me too, girl, me too.

-Levi’s 501 – The quintessential pair of Levi’s.
+Vintage 501 Levi’s – The quintessential pair of Levi’s.
 Personally I think this fit is flattering on every size and it does wonders for the booty.
 This is a button fly, straight leg, mid rise fit.
 I think some of the butt magic comes from the fact that the back panel of fabric on a 501 is cut wider than the front panel.
 That means that the fabric from the back panel wraps around your rear to give it a hug & lift.
 The waistline of the 501 also takes a flattering dive down from back to front nipping the waist at just the right angle & giving you curves all around.